Creating an Inclusive Work Environment: How to be Heard

 New Editions has been recognized with three awards for our diversity and inclusion.
-As a government contractor specializing in health, disability and vulnerable populations, we work side-by-side with our government partners to create a more inclusive environment – through information technology and systems that are accessible, programs that are inclusive, training managers and supporting programs that promote independence, community integration and inclusivity.
+As a government contractor specializing in health, disability and historically marginalized populations, we work side-by-side with our government partners to create a more inclusive environment – through information technology and systems that are accessible, programs that are inclusive, training managers and supporting programs that promote independence, community integration and inclusivity.
 In April, the Federal Employees with Disabilities (FEDs) President asked me to speak at the 2015 New Perspectives National Training Program about how we achieve our success.
 I looked at our numbers for this event:

 Because we actively recruit and hire diverse employees: